Sipho1992/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-Display all files in the current, parent and boot directories, including hidden files, all listed separately 12-Display file type
-13-Create a symbolic link for a specific directory
+13-Create a symbolic link for a specific directory 14-Copy all files from current to parent directory, that are of a specific type 15-Move all files with a capital letter to another directory Delete all files of a specific type in the current directory